elisereynolds44/NVIDIA-STOCK-DASHBOARD/README.md

 ## Features

-- **Stock Price Analysis:**
+- **Stock Price Analysis (Price Trends Tab):**
-  Interactive time series plots for NVIDIA and competitors with slider-based zoom and date range selection.
+  Interactive time series plots for NVIDIA and its competitors with slider-based zoom, dropdown company selection, and growth normalized to 100 for easy comparison.

-- **Earnings/Event Zoom:**
+- **Earnings/Event Zoom (NVIDIA Focus Tab):**
-  Focus on key market dates like earnings reports to explore how price trends shift around them.
+  Visualize NVIDIA’s raw stock price movements and zoom into specific earnings report weeks to examine volatility and market response.
+Includes a simulated volume chart to highlight trading activity.

 - **Learn About Stocks Tab:**
-  Beginner-friendly markdown explanations and examples to teach core investing and market concepts.
+  Beginner-friendly markdown explanations and real-world examples of key stock terms such as closing price, volume, and adjusted close—designed to enhance financial literacy through interactivity.

+- **Company Deep Dive Tab:**
+  Dropdown-based summaries of key companies in the tech sector, including what they do, what they sell, and why they matter—offering helpful context for interpreting stock trends and market influence.

 ---